hrmsk66/captcha-at-edge/README.md

 - Get an API key pair.
 The key pair consists of a site key and a secret key
 - Register target domains
-- Register `127.0.0.1` as domain for local testing (This seems unnecessary for hcaptcha)
+- Register `127.0.0.1` as domain for local testing (This seems unnecessary for an hCaptcha account)

 _It is not necessary to register each subdomain.
 A registration for `example.com` also registers `subdomain.example.com`_